 The SV Alloy Wheel package brings 15-inch six-spoke alloy wheels.

-The best outfitted Versa is the SL, which includes SV features plus steering wheel-mounted audio controls, a radio-data system, Bluetooth phone integration and silver trim accents, an Intelligent Key with a remote trunk release and an immobilizer, sunvisor extensions, a driver's seat armrest, 16-inch alloy wheels, a 4.3-inch audio display, a "tri-cot" headliner and SiriusXM capability.
+The best outfitted Versa is the SL, which includes SV features plus steering wheel-mounted audio controls, a radio-data system, Bluetooth phone integration and silver trim accents, an Intelligent Key with a remote trunk release and an immobilizer, sunvisor extensions, a driver's seat armrest, a leather-wrapped steering wheel, 16-inch alloy wheels, a 4.3-inch audio display, a "tri-cot" headliner and SiriusXM capability.

 An optional SL Tech Package includes NissanConnect (detailed above) along with Nissan's RearView Monitor for aiding maneuvers in parking lots.